What is Reflexology

 - Pain associated with chronic conditions such as fibromyalgia and arthritis

-Because reflexology has cumulative benefits with regular treatments, I offer a special deal where you can purchase 6 sessions for the price of 5 (to be taken within 12 months).
+Because reflexology has cumulative benefits with regular treatments, I have a special offer where you can purchase 6 sessions for the price of 5 (to be taken within 12 months).
+You can decide at the end of your first session if you’d like to take advantage of this offer.

 How Does Reflexology Work?